AfonsoPint0/nextjs-cv/README.md

-Developed in REACT/NextJS
-Styling made with TailwindCSS
+Developed in REACT/NextJS, styling made with TailwindCSS